ianstahlp/Week6_API/README.md

 # Week6_API

-##I need to use this more often.

-This is going to be the fixes thing
+##How it works

+There's isn't much to be said about this.

+All you really need to understand is that none of this would be possible without an API key.